jorenheit/mugen/readme.md

     #...
 }
 ```
-Each signal has to appear on a new line; the first signal will appear as the least significant bit in the resulting control signal configurations.

 #### Signal Indices
-Signals are grouped into chunks of 8 signals.
+Signals are grouped into chunks of 8.
 The first chunk will be stored to the first chip, the second to the second chip and so on.
 When the chips have been segmented, sequential chunks are first stored in segment 0 of the corresponding ROM chips, then to segment 1 and so on.
 Given `n` available ROM chips, a chunk with index `c` will be stored in ROM `floor(c / n)`, segment `mod(c, n)`.
+Call Mugen with the `--layout` option for an overview of where each of signals has ended up.

 ### Opcodes
 Defines the available opcodes and assigns their numerical values (in hex).
 Each opcode must be defined on its own line.